-The Bank has had and expects to have in the future banking transactions in the ordinary course of the Bank's business with some of the directors, officers and principal shareholders of the Company and entities with which they are associated.
+The Bank has had and expects to have in the future banking transactions in the ordinary course of the Bank's business with certain directors, officers and principal shareholders of the Company and entities with which they are associated.
 The Board of Directors has determined that all of the directors except Messrs.
-Miller, Smith and Wiseman are "independent" under the listing standards of Nasdaq.
-In determining independence, the Board of Directors considered loan and deposit relationships with each director or with persons related to or affiliated with the director; fees paid to Mr. Saunders for legal services; the lease between the Bank and Ohio Valley Supermarkets, Inc., in which Mr. Eastman has an ownership interest; and promissory notes issued by the Company to Mr. Eastman, family members of Mr. Eastman and Mr. Thomas's parents.
-The rules of Nasdaq do not deem such relationships to disqualify a director from being deemed independent.
+Miller and Wiseman are "independent" under the listing standards of Nasdaq.
+In determining independence, the Board of Directors considered loan and deposit relationships with each director or with persons related to or affiliated with the director; fees paid to Mr. Saunders for legal services; and promissory notes issued by the Company to Mr. Eastman, family members of Mr. Eastman and Mr. Thomas's parents.
+The rules of Nasdaq do not disqualify a director from being deemed independent based on relationships.
 In addition, all loans by the Bank in which a "related person," within the meaning of Item 404(a) of Regulation S-K of the SEC, had or will have a direct or indirect material interest since the beginning of fiscal year 2019 (a) were not disclosed as nonaccrual, past due, restructured or potential problems; (b) were made in the ordinary course of business; (c) were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the lender; and (d) did not involve more than the normal risk of collectability or present other unfavorable features.
-As of the date of this Proxy Statement, all of such loans were performing loans.
+As of the date of this proxy statement, all of such loans were performing loans.
 The Board of Directors does not believe such relationships interfere with the directors' exercise of independent judgment in carrying out their responsibilities as directors.

-Brent A. Saunders, LPA received retainer fees of \$21,000 for legal services to the Company and its subsidiaries during the Company's 2019 fiscal year, as approved by the Board of Directors in December 2018.
-In December 2019, the Board of Directors approved the payment to Mr. Saunders of \$21,000 in retainer fees for legal services to the Company and its subsidiaries during the Company's 2020 fiscal year.
-The Board of Directors determined that such a relationship does not interfere with Mr. Saunders'

-exercise of independent judgment in carrying out his responsibilities as a director; rather, in fact, Mr. Saunders' legal experience provides value to his service as a director.
+Brent A. Saunders, LPA, received retainer fees of \$21,000 for legal services to the Company and its subsidiaries during the Company's 2020 fiscal year, as approved by the Board of Directors in December 2019.
+In December 2020, the Board of Directors approved the payment to Mr. Saunders of \$22,000 in retainer fees for legal services to the Company and its subsidiaries during the Company's 2021 fiscal year.
+The Board of Directors determined that such a relationship does not interfere with Mr. Saunders' exercise of independent judgment in carrying out his responsibilities as a director; rather, Mr. Saunders' legal experience provides value to his service as a director.